LED Strip Lights (LED Tape)

 If you're looking for dimmable LED tape, all you need is the LED tape, a mains dimmable LED driver and an LED compatible dimmer switch, such as the Varilight V-Pro series.

 Our own brand of LED Strip Fit tape can be supplied to the exact measurements you require so there is no wastage and you don't have to solder cables or connectors when your installing it.
-Browse our range or contact us on 01706 521188 or email your requirements to [email protected].
+Browse our range or complete this complete this form for bespoke or complicated projects and one of our LED strip lighting experts will be in touch.

 LED Strip Lighting Explained